-In the following chapter, I will curate three different and independent double features with shorts dealing with queer topics.
+In the following chapter, I will curate three distinct and independent double features featuring shorts that explore queer topics.
 I will justify my selection, analyze it, and try to improve on it with the next one.
-This way I will show that even though contrast programming is out of date, it can still provide an interesting approach to contemporary curating.
+This way, I will demonstrate that even though contrast programming is considered outdated, it can still offer an interesting approach to contemporary curating.